A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI techniques to explain image, text and graph classification models: Layer-wise relevance propagation (LRP)

 \section{XAI techniques to explain image, text and graph classification models: Layer-wise relevance propagation (LRP)}

 Layer-wise Relevance Propagation (LRP) is a method that produces a heatmap for every input data sample \cite{montavon2017explaining}.
 The heatmap's data structure and size is the same as the input's and its highlighted parts denote the areas of the input that played the highest role in the classification.
-LRP is an XAI method that applies to several (any) neural network architectures and thereby to several types of data that they can process.
+LRP is an XAI method that applies to several neural network architectures and thereby to several types of data that they can process.
 Each subsection next deals with a type of data, showing that LRP is flexible enough to handle different data modalities.

-LRP's methodology is based on the Taylor expansion.
+LRP's methodology is based on the Taylor expansion of a function $f(x)$ at point $a$, as expressed by equation \ref{Taylor_1}:

 Provided that a neural network is computing a non-linear function $f(\mathbf{x})$ of its input $\mathbf{x}$, the function can be expanded near a root point $\tilde{\mathbf{x}}$.
 The higher order terms can be considered negligible and represented by a constant $\epsilon$.
-Since $f(\tilde{\mathbf{x}}) = 0$, and assuming without loss of generality that $\tilde{\mathbf{x}}$ is an image composed by pixels $p$, one can write:

 Since $f(\tilde{\mathbf{x}}) = 0$, and assuming without loss of generality that $\tilde{\mathbf{x}}$ is an image composed by pixels $p$, one can re-write Eq. \ref{Taylor_2} as follows:

 The goal of LRP is to redistribute the neural network output onto the input variables; i.e., the relevance $R_j$ to lower-level relevances $\{R_i\}$.
 Starting from the output layer, one can restate Eq. \ref{Taylor_2}: